 - Learn the basics.
 To become a more successful investor, you’ll want to learn the key investing terms and principles of investing.
 Our educational courses on investing and trading will walk you through everything you need to know to become a successful investor.

 - Decide if you want to be share-dealing or trading.
-Share-dealing is a buy-and-hold strategy in which you buy shares of a company, aiming for big long-term gains delivered by consistent increases in stock value over time.
+Share-dealing is a buy-and-hold strategy in which you buy Netflix shares and hold for a longer period, aiming for big long-term gains delivered by consistent increases in stock value over time.
 When share-dealing, you make money from selling at a higher price than your buy price or from dividends (which are usually issued quarterly if the company in which you are investing pays dividends to investors).
 Trading shares is a shorter-term approach to investing than share-dealing.
 When trading Nike stock, the most important thing to master is reading and analysing stock price charts (this is also known as technical analysis).
 In a short timeframe, technical analysis is far more relevant to your investing success than the fundamental analysis of determining a company’s future potential.

 - Set a budget.
 When you start investing, begin with a smaller budget and keep to it.
 This will help you be sensible with your strategy and prevent you from losing too much money if things don’t go well.
 We recommend something like £1,000 for a starting investor budget .
 Nike trades around $85 per share, so you can buy 10-12 shares with roughly that starting amount.
 As you gain experience and make more money, a bigger budget (£10,000+) will allow you to buy more shares, or make higher-frequency trades without worrying about the transaction costs and overnight fees you can incur when trading stocks.

 - Choose a broker.
-IN order to buy, sell, or trade stocks, you’ll need a broker.
+In order to buy Nike shares, you’ll need a stockbroker.
 Low transaction costs are a must for any competitive online broker, as are an easy-to-use platform and a strong reputation.
 Make sure the broker you choose offers good value and good customer service for the type of investing you want to be doing (buying or trading).

 - Check to see how the stock market is performing.
 Most stocks tend to rise in a bull market, and fall in a bear market.
 Whether you’re going long (buying and holding, in the hopes of the stock going up), or going short (betting on a stock to drop in price), follow the prevailing market trends for your best shot at success.